Renesas Electronics Introduces World's First USB 3.0-SATA3 Bridge SoC Supporting High-Speed UASP Protocol

 Realizes Industry-Leading Fast Data Transfer Speed of 6 Gbps by Supporting SATA Revision 3.0 Specification

-TOKYO, Japan, August 30, 2011 — Renesas Electronics Corporation (TSE: 6723), a premier provider of advanced semiconductor solutions, today announced the availability of its new SuperSpeed Universal Serial Bus (USB 3.0) SATA3 bridge system-on-chip ([SoC], part number, µPD720230) that enables data transfer between a USB3.0 host system and a Serial ATA (SATA) device in external USB storage equipment.
-The new SoC is the world's first USB 3.0 Bridge SoC that supports the UASP (USB Attached SCSI Protocol) protocol that significantly speeds up data throughput for large volumes of data.
+SANTA CLARA, Calif., August 30, 2011 — Renesas Electronics Corporation (TSE: 6723), a premier provider of advanced semiconductor solutions, today announced the availability of its new SuperSpeed Universal Serial Bus (USB 3.0) SATA3 bridge system-on-chip ([SoC], part number, µPD720230) that enables data transfer between a USB 3.0 host system and a Serial ATA (SATA) device in external USB storage equipment.
+The new SoC is the world's first USB 3.0 bridge SoC that supports the UASP (USB Attached SCSI Protocol), significantly speeding up data throughput for large volumes of data.

 In addition to Renesas USB 3.0 host controllers, the UASP driver operates with AMD's A70M and A75 chipsets, which has been made possible through close cooperation with AMD.
 Renesas also plans on achieving compatibility with AMD's future USB3-supporting chipsets.

-Samples of Renesas Electronics' µPD720230 device are available now, priced at $3.5 per unit.
+Samples of the µPD720230 SoC device are available now, priced at US$3.50 per unit.
 Mass production is scheduled to begin in October 2011 with a combined production volume of 500,000 units per month expected.
 (Pricing and availability are subject to change without notice.)

 Leadership in USB